ACM-VIT/dolos/.github/CONTRIBUTING.md

 Seeing the overwhelming response from our community, we are **not individually assigning issues**, so please do not ask if you can work on it or not.
 Directly send a pull request following the guidelines mentioned in next heading.

-Also note that some issues require a very minor fix, these **will not accept** a dedicated PR for them as these might qualify as **_spam_** by Hacktoberfest.
+Also note that some issues require a very minor fix (labelled as `minor`), these **will not accept** a dedicated PR for them as these might qualify as **_spam_** by Hacktoberfest.
 If you are interested in fixing those, club it with any other issue and send a single PR for both.

 ## Pull Requests